Six days and 600 nautical miles without interruption in the waters of the Aegean Sea. The sea of Homer, myths, and legends.

 A regatta created by sailors for sailors, in which crews of different nationalities compete and challenge each other every year.
 In the summer of 2025, at the start line in Homer's sanctuary, in front of the columns of the temple of Poseidon, and with the blessing of the mythical god of the sea, 59 different boats with crews from a total of 18 nationalities set sail.

 A mythical odyssey with an uncertain outcome, in which not everyone finishes (in 2025, 45 boats finished), and over the years of the various editions, serious accidents have been recorded, some with fatal consequences.
-But not for the two Bulgarian crews who left a lasting Bulgarian mark on this year's regatta: boat X-41 Raffica, SK "Wind and Water" with a mixed crew and skipper Nencho Anastasov, which won second place in its class, and the boat Tiamat with the first all-female Bulgarian sailing team.
+But not for the two Bulgarian crews, who left a lasting Bulgarian mark on this year's regatta: boat X-41 Raffica, with a mixed crew from WAW Racing from the Wind and Water Sports Club with a mixed crew and skipper Nencho Anastasov, which won second place in its class, and boat Tiamat with the first all-female Bulgarian sailing team, Time to Dare.
+Translated with DeepL.com (free version)

 FB страница: Time to Dare